Skip to content

 Phone: +34 971 800 800

-IFISIO and other smaller clinics
+What about IFISIO and other smaller clinics?

 Several smaller clinics in Eivissa town and Santa Eulària focus on physiotherapy, GP, dermatology, and traveller-oriented services.
 Walk-in friendly.

-Ibiza has a thriving on-call doctor sector, often the most convenient option for tourists.
 A licensed Spanish GP (colegiated through COMIB — Colegio Oficial de Médicos de Baleares) comes to your hotel, villa, or apartment usually within 30–90 minutes.

 Typical price: €120–180 daytime, €150–250 night and weekend Coverage area: Eivissa town, Marina Botafoch, Playa d'en Bossa, Sant Antoni, Santa Eulària, Sant Joan, Cala Llonga, Cala Tarida, Cala Vadella, San José village